 Even if a person is a hypocrite, they can still be right about something.
 If Bob The Alcoholic criticizes Tom for drinking away his pain, he still raises the point that Tom could find a better way of solving his issues.
 If high school dropout Alice chastises Sammy for failing college, she could then say that Sammy shouldn't lose sight of her future.
 This goes double if Alice is Sammys mother.

-Half-sib to Strawman Has a Point, where it's the audience, rather than another character who says "Wait, that character is being presented as though he's wrong, but he's not, entirely."
+Half-sib to Strawman Has a Point, where it's the audience, rather than another character who says "Wait, that character is being presented as though he's wrong, but he's not, at least not entirely."

 Compare Jacob Marley Warning, when someone warns another person against making the same life choices they did, justified because they can offer the perspective of having experienced how it will turn out badly.

-Contrast Psychological Projection where the character accusations are based entirely on their own faults.
+Contrast Psychological Projection, where the character's accusations are based entirely on their own faults.

 - Dragon Ball Z: